 Depending on what you have in mind, there are a number of ways that you can change up your landscaping through DIY projects.
 In some cases, though, you may need to bring in a landscaping pro to make more significant changes to your home’s landscaping.
 Not only will a professional be able to tackle larger projects more quickly, but they may also be able to offer suggestions on the specific shrubs, plants, and other landscaping choices that you add to your property.

 Hi!
-We are Lauri & Jane, creators of Explore Redding Living.
-We are Realtors and long-time residence of Shasta County.
+I am Lauri, creator of Explore Redding Living.
+I am a Realtor and long-time resident of Shasta County.
 Thanks for stopping by!
-We appreciate your time spent on our site and are always open to ideas from our readers.
-Connect with us on Facebook, Instagram, or our contact.
-We’d love to hear from you.
+I appreciate your time spent on my site and am always open to ideas from my readers.
+Connect with me on Facebook, Instagram, or our contact.
+I’d love to hear from you.